tomhudak/tomhudak.github.io/_posts/2019-01-26-sql-server-should-i-use-varchar-n-varchar-8000-or-varchar-max.md

 ---
 layout: post
 title: "SQL Server — Should I use varchar(n), varchar(8000) or varchar(MAX)?"
+permalink: /blog/2019-01-26-sql-server-should-i-use-varchar-n-varchar-8000-or-varchar-max/
 date: 2019-01-26 14:00:00 +0100
-categories: raspberry pi hd-idle hdd spin down
+categories: sql server varchar nvarchar
 description: "A brief summary to help you decide if you run into this."
 comments: true
 ---